 At Group level, experienced staff members collect relevant information and analyses on operational risks, on a qualitative and quantitative basis.
 When relevant, they develop key indicators, with support from the Group Risk Management Department.
-The Group has also implemented regular risk reporting mechanisms in order to provide for an overview of risks across the Group, as well as mitigate and monitor risks identified.
+The Group has also implemented regular risk reporting mechanisms in order to provide an overview of operational risks across the Group.

-At legal entity level, depending on local requirements, specific operational risk management processes are implemented, where relevant.
+At legal entity level, depending on local requirements, specific operational risk management processes are implemented, where relevant